2025 COTA Local Rules and Regulations

 A. COTA permits teams to add players after the commencement of play.
 A player’s name must be added to the roster in Tennis Link prior to the player’s participation in a team match.
 Players cannot be added after the roster addition deadline date published in Tennis Link.

 B. If a self-rated player has been disqualified during the season, they can register on a higher-level team.
-They will need the assistance of the LLC.
+They will need the assistance of the Local League Coordinator.

 A. A player without a valid NTRP rating level in Tennis Link, a returning player with an expired NTRP rating level and a Tournament Exclusive (T) rated player or a Mixed Exclusive (M) rated player who does not have a valid computer (C) rating from a previous year and chooses to participate in the Adult Division, must self-rate to be assigned a new rating, reassigned to their last expired rating or a higher rating based on their playing history to enter the USTA League Program.